Draft for public comment · v0.2 · April 2026

 With AIS-1

-Every AI agent has a unique, verifiable DID
+Every agent has a unique, verifiable DID

 Sponsor permanently bonded — accountability is cryptographic